 There are a few factors that influence how successful new reps will be.
 First off, sales reps need clarity about the role they will be playing in the company.
 What are their duties and responsibilities?
 Self-efficacy (belief in one’s own ability) is another factor that will help them feel capable of fulfilling the duties and responsibilities mentioned.
 This trait needs to be taught over time and can be achieved by giving people control over what they do.

 Fellow sales reps will play a big role in the third factor, social acceptance.
 If the new employee feels like they are being accepted into the company, they will be more loyal towards the company brand and be more likely to invest themselves personally, making it less likely that they will leave.
-Lastly, knowledge of organizational culture is also important.
+Lastly, knowledge of organisational culture is also important.
 A new employee needs to know what the company’s values, goals, rules, norms and environment (culture) are to help them fit in better and complete work tasks in a more efficient way.

 Small details can help you nail the onboarding process from the get-go.
 This means that planning ahead is the most important part of your onboarding.
 Have your HR personnel make sure that some of the following gets done on a sales rep’s first day: